 …caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.

 For as in Adam all die, so also in Christ shall all be made alive.1 Thessalonians 4:17; 1 Corinthians 15:22

-In light of all the above, as believers we know that through the life, death, resurrection and grace of Jesus Christ, when we fall asleep for the last time here on earth, we’ll awaken in paradise; a new heaven and a new earth.
+In light of all the above, as believers, we know that through the life, death, resurrection and grace of Jesus Christ, when we fall asleep for the last time here on earth, we’ll awaken in paradise, a new heaven and a new world.

 1Then I saw a new heaven and a new earth, for the old heaven and the old earth had disappeared.
 And the sea was also gone.
 2And I saw the holy city, the new Jerusalem, coming down from God out of heaven like a bride beautifully dressed for her husband.

 3I heard a loud shout from the throne, saying, “Look, God’s home is now among his people!
 He will live with them, and they will be his people.
 God himself will be with them.4He will wipe every tear from their eyes, and there will be no more death or sorrow or crying or pain.
 All these things are gone forever.”

 5And the one sitting on the throne said, “Look, I am making everything new!”
 And then he said to me, “Write this down, for what I tell you is trustworthy and true.”
 6And he also said, “It is finished!
 I am the Alpha and the Omega—the Beginning and the End.
 To all who are thirsty I will give freely from the springs of the water of life.
 7All who are victorious will inherit all these blessings, and I will be their God, and they will be my children.Revelation 21:1-7